 Childhood obesity has a significant impact on the emotional development of the child and adolescent, who may suffer from discrimination and stigmatisation.
-It has been observed that by six years of age, children have picked up societal messages that overweight is undesirable, and overweight children may encounter rejection and become socially isolated, or they may develop a distorted body image.
-The social burden of obesity may affect educational attainment and interpersonal relationships.
-Obese children are more likely to have a poor body image, a low self-esteem and confidence.
+It has been observed that by 6 years of age, children have picked up societal messages that overweight is undesirable, and overweight children may encounter rejection and become socially isolated, or they may develop a distorted body image (Edmunds et al, 2001)7.
+The social burden of obesity may affect educational attainment and interpersonal relationships (Gortmaker et al, 1993)8.
+Obese children are more likely to have a poor body image, a low selfesteem and confidence (Stunkart et al, 1967)9.
 In general, obese children and adolescents have an increased risk of psychosocial and psychological problems that can persist into adulthood.